mjsobrep/mjsobrep.github.io/guides/_posts/2017-05-03-buildCaffe.md

 - programming
 ---

 Installing Caffe is a huge pain.
 Here is how I am doing it.
-I don't have a GPU, I want to be able to run in python2 and python3 as well as Matlab
+I don't have a GPU, I want to be able to run in python2 and python3 as well as Matlab.
+I haven't tested this enough to know if it works how I want it to, I am in the process of learning caffe.
+This is mostly just for my notes.

 There is a really good [reference](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide) and the official (not so good) [Install Instructions](caffe.berkeleyvision.org/installation.html)

 ## Some dependencies:
 ### Matlab
 Matlab installation kind of varies based on where you get it from, butmake sure it is installed

+#### Setting up MEX compilation
+Matlab needs an older compiler, 4.9
+{% highlight bash %}
+sudo apt-get install gcc-4.9 g++-4.9
+# you may need to update alternatives
+sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.9 20
+sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.9 20
+sudo update-alternatives --config gcc sudo update-alternatives --config g++
+{% endhighlight %}

+This may or may not be necessary:
+`sudo gedit /usr/local/MATLAB/R2017a/bin/mexopts.sh`
+edit line 54 from `CC='gcc'` to `CC='gcc-4.9'` and edit line 69 from `CXX='g++'` to `CXX='g++-4.9'`

 ### General stuff
 First get all the easy s{% highlight bash %}tuff out of the way (copied from the [guide](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide))